gazebosim/gz-sim/doc/architecture_design.md

     * A secondary runner (`SR2`) with `L2` loaded, together with `R3` -
       represented by the bright pink outline.

-* Note that `M3` and `M6` are loaded by both secondaries, since they are global entities.
+* Note that `M6` is loaded by both secondaries, since it is a global entity.

 * During simulation, the primary keeps track of whether performers are entering any buffer zones.